 "Surfing: Vintage Surfing Graphics", by Jim Heinmann, features the ads, magazine covers, newspapers and even a letter postmark from the crazy surfing 60s.
 The beach babes of California and the surf traffic signs.
 A must have for photo lovers.

 "Surfing The World", by Chris Nelson and Demi Taylor, is a great pocket guide.
-If you're travelling and surfing never forget this book.
+If you're traveling and surfing never forget this book.
 Spot after spot, every beach of the world gets its surfing characteristics, from wind direction to swell.

 "Fit to Surf", by Rocky Snyder is the ultimate surfer's guide to strength and conditioning.
 Stay fit and learn the best physical exercises before you hit the waves.
 Features sample workout programs for more demanding maneuvers.